 What a PGN Reveals About Rating

-The most powerful signal is Average Centipawn Loss (ACPL).
+The most powerful signal is Average Centipawn Loss (ACPL) β a metric we break down in detail in our ACPL guide.
 FireChess's analysis tool computes this automatically when you paste a PGN.
 ACPL measures how far each move deviates from the engine's top choice.
 The correlation with rating is remarkably consistent:

 | ACPL Range | Estimated Rating | Game Quality |